Reference: Advanced question syntax

 The Detect Primary Alerts sensor uses a regular expression to collect results that match any digit 0-9.
 Because Detect alerts have numeric IDs, this expression excludes empty results.

 For computer groups with filter-defined membership, the question parser converts the specified computer group name into the question that determines membership.
-In the following example, the computer group named Windows is parsed into its definition: is Windows contains true.
+In the following example, the computer group named Windows is parsed into its definition: with Operating System contains Windows.